TileDB-Inc/TileDB-Trino/docs/Examples.md

 ## Inserting Data

-Data can be inserted into TileDB Arrays through presto.
+Data can be inserted into TileDB arrays through Presto.
 Inserts can be from another table or individual values.

 Copy data from one table to another: